News

 Dr S Chatterjee

-Just a note to let our patients know that Dr Santana Chatterjee sustained an achilles injury last month and for obvious reasons will not be working from the Surgery until she is fit/able to walk again.
-She is however assisting the Surgery team from home with telephone appointment calls and a range of admin tasks.
-We are working to cover her "in surgery" absence with some of our regular GP locums who you may see during some consultations.
+Just a note to let our patients know that Dr Santana Chatterjee sustained an achilles injury in February and for obvious reasons has not been working in the Surgery.
+The good news is that she is on the mend and we hope to have Dr Chatterjee back with us in early May.
+She continues to assist the GPs, staff and patients from home with telephone appointment calls and a range of admin tasks.
+We are covering her "in surgery" sessions with some of our regular GP locums who you may see during some consultations.

 Published on 3rd Mar 2025